English

 Soft_Ver Hard_ver

-Hard_ver: the version number of the current MCU hardware, also PCBA version number.
+Hard_ver: The hardware version of the MCU, the PCBA version number.

 0